Bl0rt/Multiple-Tab-Search/README.md

 # Multiple-Tab-Search
 Allows you to copy a list of items and have them all searched on chrome in their own tabs using Google.
-You can also set this up to search on other browsers.
+You can also set this up to search on other browsers and search engines.

 This program will start a new search at every new line.
 It was origionally made to make google searching lists easier and without the possibility of extentions collecting data.